Every once in a while I come upon a person with diabetes who exudes a lasting impression and inspiration on me. This article is about one such person.

 At age 30 in 1967 Florian was diagnosed with IDDM.
 He looks forward to outliving both parents (despite diabetes) who passed at age 86.
 As a scientist with a doctoral degree in Microbiology and Immunology, he greatly enjoyed his time in research labs where he learned so much about the scientific aspects of diabetes.
-In fact, he says that if the day comes, he would like to come back as a mouse, since they seem to benefit by all the research.
-Meanwhile, he carefully keeps tabs on his overall health, especially aspects such as cholesterol profile, reporting an HDL level of 88, LDL of 86 and total profile of 178.
-Although genetics plays an influential role in cholesterol, Niacin and exercise are known to help influence good numbers.
+In fact, he says that if the day comes, he would like to come back as a mouse, since they seem to benefit from all the research.
+Meanwhile, he carefully keeps tabs on his overall health, especially aspects such as cholesterol profile, reporting an HDL level of 88, LDL of 86, and a total profile of 178.
+Although genetics plays an influential role in cholesterol, Niacin, and exercise are known to help influence good numbers.

 Another factor in Florian’s vibrant lifestyle is giving back to his community.
-Studies have found that nurturing creates oxytocin, a feel good hormone, in the body.
-At his local senior center, he organized a diabetes support group with monthly meetings, writes a monthly newsletter and tracks down speakers on various diabetes pertinent topics.
+Studies have found that nurturing creates oxytocin, a feel-good hormone, in the body.
+At his local senior center, he organized a diabetes support group with monthly meetings, writes a monthly newsletter, and tracks down speakers on various diabetes pertinent topics.
 He’s learned that if he uses the word “activity” people come and have a great time, but the word “exercise” turns them off.

-His own life of activity has encompassed skiing, softball, bicycling and gardening, but it is weight resistance and strength training that has interested him since 1993.
+His own life of activity has encompassed skiing, softball, bicycling, and gardening, but it is weight resistance and strength training that has interested him since 1993.
 He has worked with Chris Morin of Fit Tec for the last 4 years.
 They performed a study in 2007 to determine the influence of strength training in regulating blood glucose.
-It consisted of 90 minute programs of stretching for flexibility, machine work to strengthen the various muscle groups and free weights.
-Basal and bolus insulin dosage was recorded.
+It consisted of 90-minute programs of stretching for flexibility, machine work to strengthen the various muscle groups, and free weights.
+Basal and bolus insulin dosage were recorded.
 Meals and carbohydrates were analyzed.
 Blood glucose levels were checked every 20 minutes and the results showed that this type of workout consistently lowered bg levels which started out at a high normal range.
 He continues to enjoy working with Chris twice weekly since they share a scientific sand technical slant on training.
 Florian greatly admires role models, Doug Burns, Mr. Universe 2007 and type 1 since age 7, and Dr. Guy Hornsby, type 1 completive weight lifter and professor of sports medicine.
 Florian got a chance to spend some time with these men at the DESA conference in Boston in June 2009. (see picture)

-Life at home is supported by his wife, Charlotte and daughter, Lindsey, also known as type 3’s.
+Life at home is supported by his wife, Charlotte, and daughter, Lindsey, also known as type 3’s.
 For readers who have never heard this term before it warmly and cheerfully refers to the mates and partners of type 1’s and type 2’s.
-They are the ones who remind us to check bg’s if they suspect a low, keep the kitchen pantry stocked with quick carb snacks for emergencies, and don’t complain when they pick up used strips on the bedroom, living room, kitchen, bathroom and garage floors, on a steady basis.
+They are the ones who remind us to check bg’s if they suspect a low, keep the kitchen pantry stocked with quick carb snacks for emergencies, and don’t complain when they pick up used strips on the bedroom, living room, kitchen, bathroom, and garage floors, on a steady basis.

 Florian’s steady flow of enthusiasm and enjoyment of physical activity has paid off with good health and a terrific attitude towards life.
-He has a long “bucket” list of “things to do” such as receive the 50 Year medal from Joslin, learn to play piano and conquer speaking a foreign language fluently and do some traveling and sightseeing.
+He has a long “bucket” list of “things to do” such as receive the 50 Year medal from Joslin, learn to play piano, and conquer speaking a foreign language fluently and do some traveling and sightseeing.
 No doubt he will accomplish whatever pathways he chooses to explore.
 Florian Menninger, Jr. is a vibrant role model for all of us who live with diabetes and are influenced by exercise.

 When I asked him about favorite foods, Florian admitted his favorite meal in life is a traditional German Sauerbraten, potato dumplings and red cabbage feast with some fresh pumpernickel bread.
 Hmmm-mm.
-We haven’t tried a meal such as this in Cyber Kitchen, but I invited him to join me at the cyber stove and here’s what we cooked up.
+We haven’t tried a meal such as this in Cyber Kitchen, but I invited him to join me at the cyber stove, and here’s what we cooked up.
 Be reminded this is very sumptuous food and should be savored sparingly.
 I’m thinking Oktoberfest.

 |Sauerbraten (German Pot Roast) (8 Servings)|

-Sauerbraten means sour beef in German.
+|Sauerbraten means sour beef in German.
 The dish is said to have originated from Charlemagne.
 The longer you marinate the meat, the more tender and flavorful it becomes.

 1, 3-lb bottom round roast